-Our mission at the Baylor University Louise Herrington School of Nursing is to prepare Baccalaureate and Graduate Level nurses, within a Christian community, for professional practice, health care leadership, and service to society.
+The unique mission of the Louise Herrington School of Nursing of Baylor University is to prepare baccalaureate and graduate level nurses, within a Christian community, for professional practice, health care leadership, and worldwide service.
 Our Christian faith is at the very heart of nursing theory and practice.
 We believe that nurses have been called to make a difference.
 Few academic disciplines give students the opportunity to so thoroughly integrate faith and learning, faith with leadership, and faith with service.
 Our school's unique faith based approach prepares our students for a committed life of caring.

 The administration, faculty, and staff of the Louise Herrington School of Nursing hold these core values:

 - We believe in an education that incorporates Christian principles into the curriculum.
 The education is experienced in an environment where the individual is valued and supported by the consistent role modeling of the Christian faith.

 - We value an environment where academic freedom allows the discovery and discussion of diverse ideas.

 - We value achieving and maintaining competence and striving for excellence in the various roles of students, faculty, and staff.